 If possible, maintain communication with embassy officials via personal meetings, phone, email or fax.
 At the very least, stay updated on the embassy website.
 If an InterExchange Camp USA representative visits your country, we may attempt to set up an appointment with the embassy while we’re there.
 Ideally, you should ask the embassy for the following information:

 - Documents and paperwork necessary for embassy interviews.

 - All fees associated with J-1 Visa processing.

 - Timeline for submitting applications and DS-2019 Forms.

 - Specific requirements for J-1 Visa acceptance.
-For example, if an applicant shows documentation of good financial standing or reasons for returning home (academic grades, family), his or her visa approval chances are often greatly improved.
+For example, if an applicant shows documentation of good financial standing or reasons for returning home (strong family ties, university dates, job), his or her visa approval chances are often greatly improved.
 In some countries, first and last year students will not be granted a visa, even if they are applying as counselors.

 - Does the embassy prefer group appointments or individual appointments?